faisaltheparttimecoder/mock-data/README.md

 Mock-data is the result of a Pivotal internal hackathon in July 2017.
 The original idea behind it is to allow users to test database queries with sets of fake data in any pre-defined table.

-With Mock-dat users can have their own tables defined with any particular datatypes.
+With Mock-data users can have their own tables defined with any particular datatypes.
 It's only needed to provide the target table(s) and the number of rows of randomly generated data to insert.

 An ideal environment to make Mock-data work without any errors would be
 + Tables with no constraints